djprofessorkash/djprofessorkash/README.md

 #### 🥊 Personal Interests and Hobbies:
 - Muay thai kickboxing and MMA.
-- Olympic-style weightlifting.
-- Video gaming and online streaming.
+- Hip hop lyricism and modern poetry.
 - Public speaking and creative writing.
+- Food ethnography, design, and culture.

 #### 🌟 Interesting People to Follow:
 <p>